ninabarzh/ipa/content/en/docs/workshops/secure-shelter/cost-guesstimate.md

 menu:
   sidebar:  # Adds to Docsy's auto-generated sidebar
     weight: 15
-description: "A detailed cost guesstimate for running the Secure the shelter build-a-thon—a hands-on, full-day workshop where shelter staff set up their own working digital safety lab (Wazuh + Pirogue), with help from facilitators."
+description: "A detailed cost guesstimate for running the Secure the shelter build-a-thon, a hands-on, full-day workshop where shelter staff set up their own working digital safety lab (Wazuh + Pirogue), with help from facilitators."
 ---

 ## Summary tables